rentalcustard/rails-vs-oo/activerecord/01_activerecord_vs_the_world.md

 !SLIDE bullets incremental
 # ActiveRecord vs SRP #
-* Class needs to change when...
+* Typical AR model needs to change when...
 * database schema changes
 * business logic changes
 * we want to present it differently